feedyard/aws-bootstrap/README.md

 # feedyard/bootstrap-aws
-Starting with a newly created AWS Account, a minimal bootstrap configuration must occur to support an IaC process for managing aws state.
+A minimal bootstrap configuration must occur to support an IaC process for managing aws state.

-With bootstrap access available, and assuming the configuration tools (terraform, kops, etc) maintain aws state files, then the only bootstrap setup really needed is S3 buckets for state information. (see below for additional bootstrap config for self managed pipelines.)
+With bootstrap access keys available, and assuming the configuration tools (terraform, kops, etc) maintain aws state files, then the only bootstrap setup really needed is S3 buckets for state information. (see below for additional bootstrap config for self managed pipelines.)
+The bootstrap step is run from the infrastructure developer's laptop.

 By default the buckets will be created with the following names:
 <project or org name parameter>-<account name>-state

-The project or org name is passed to the create command:
-`$ invoke create test-project`

 _note_: routine s3, unique naming requirements apply.